Identify Any PBN | Definitive Guide with an Easy Checklist

 See a pattern?

 Visual Cues can help you identify most PBNs.
-This is generally because the owner of the PBN has many domains, and to balance the effort vs return equation, they do not invest money, time into developing each domain.
+This is generally because the owner of the PBN has many domains, and to balance the effort vs. return equation, they do not invest money or time into developing each domain.

-You should definitely note that this is not the case with every PBN domain.
-PBNers have become smarter, and they generally develop each domain for a purpose other than just to manipulate search engine rankings.
+You should note that this is not the case with every PBN domain.
+PBNers have become more competent and generally develop each domain for a purpose other than to manipulate search engine rankings.
 In such cases, it becomes harder to identify a pattern.
-But with a cursory investigation, you should be able to conclude that all of these domains are made by the same team for the same purpose.
+But with a cursory investigation, you should be able to conclude that the same team makes all of these domains for the same purpose.

-Here in the above screenshots of our example websites, you can see the same theme, colour scheme, the same type of articles, and the same quality of banner image.
+The screenshots above of our example websites show the same theme, color scheme, type of articles, and quality of the banner image.

-The last domain seems different, but if you analyze some pages, you will see that it is highly probable that the website is made by the same person who made the other three.
+The last domain seems different, but if you analyze some pages, you will see that it is highly probable that the website was created by the same person who made the other three.

 3. Content Quality

 The content uploaded on most PBNs is either thin, written by an AI, or spun from original articles.
-They may also have a high amount of plagiarism.
-Additionally, the topics/articles are completely random, low in number and do not follow any logic in terms of a content strategy.
+It may also be heavily plagiarized.
+Additionally, the topics/articles are random, low in number, and do not follow any logic in content strategy.

-You can use online tools to randomly check for copy-pasted content (plagiarism checkers).
+You can use online tools to check for copy-pasted content (plagiarism checkers) randomly.

-If you are not convinced, you can look at 3-4 pages and analyze their content.
-You’ll find that the content has weird words (text spun using spin/rewriting tools) or is of very high quality compared to other articles on the website (guest posts or copy-paste articles).
-It can also be short bits of general text on broad topics (AI written content).
+If you are unconvinced, you can look at 3-4 pages and analyze their content.
+You’ll find that the content has weird words (text spun using spin/rewriting tools) or is very high quality compared to other articles on the website (guest posts or copy-paste articles).
+It can also be short, general text on broad topics (AI-written content).

 If you find any of these in a domain, you should not link to it.